Grand Forks couple's appearance on 'Dr. Phil' show spotlights defunct wedding photo business

 The O’Neills were flown to Hollywood in March to film the show and the episode was aired on May 16.
 All the trip expenses were paid by the Dr. Phil show.

 During filming, they were presented with a hard-cover book.
-When she opened it, Brianne first saw the 10 “sneak peak” photos she’d received earlier from Glasser Images.
+When she opened it, Brianne first saw the 10 “sneak peek” photos she’d received earlier from Glasser Images.
 But as she kept turning the pages, she discovered the book contained all of their wedding photos.
 “It was a shock,” she said.
 “I burst into tears.”

 “She was crying and I was shocked,” Bryce said.
 “I was shocked she was crying on national TV.”